drscotthawley/OpenMined/tutorials/RemoteLinuxExecution.md

 You've fully installed Unity, PySyft, and OpenMined on your Linux (e.g., Ubuntu 16.04) server, and you're logged in over ssh.

 0. Your Linux machine has an X (X11) server running.
 If it doesn't, you need to install one.
 But we're not going to use X11 forwarding, i.e. no "ssh -Y" sort of connection; we will instead run Unity on the machine's local monitor (even though you won't be able to see it).
-If your server *has no* monitor, then [follow this guide to set up a 'fake' X display](https://towardsdatascience.com/how-to-run-unity-on-amazon-cloud-or-without-monitor-3c10ce022639).
+If your server *has no* monitor, then [follow this guide to set up a 'fake' X display](https://towardsdatascience.com/how-to-run-unity-on-amazon-cloud-or-without-monitor-3c10ce022639).  *Note that you need permission to use this X display, i.e. if you log in to a computer that someone else is running the X session on, you will be locked out, unless they grant you permission via [xhost +](https://www.x.org/archive/X11R6.8.1/doc/xhost.1.html).

 1. Create a new directory UnityProject/Assets/Editor/ and inside place a C# script containing a method (MyEditorScript.Start) that will push the "Play" button for you.